egenerse/master-thesis/content/apollon_reengineering.typ

   caption: [New Class Node structure in Apollon Reengineering] )

 This nested and stereotype-aware design simplifies the model, reduces redundancy, and enables more flexible node rendering within React Flow.
-Most UML elements—such as Packages, Components, Subsystems, Interfaces, Use Cases, and Actors—fit naturally into this new structure, as they do not contain nested elements.
-The Class element remains the main exception due to its need to internally encapsulate attributes, methods, and stereotype metadata.
+Most UML elements such as Packages, Components, Subsystems, Interfaces, Use Cases, and Actors, fit naturally into this new structure as they do not contain nested elements.
+The Class element remains the main exception due to its need to internally encapsulate attributes, methods, and stereotype data.

 === Edge Structure

-#align(left)[
-  #text(size: 10pt)[Belemir Kürün]
-]

 In the previous version of Apollon, edge rendering was stable and functional, but it had limitations in terms of visual clarity.
 The main issue was the presence of diagonal edges between elements, which made UML diagrams harder to read and deviated from typical modeling standards.
 Additionally, the older system supported only four connection ports (top, bottom, left, right) on each node, which restricted flexibility in edge routing.

-In the reengineered Apollon, we adopted a hybrid edge rendering approach that combines techniques from both the old system and modern features of *React Flow*.
+In the reengineered Apollon, we adopted a hybrid edge rendering approach that combines techniques from both the old system and modern features of React Flow.
 Specifically:

-- We use *Step Edges* from React Flow to generate clean, orthogonal paths between distant nodes.
+- We use Step Edges from React Flow to generate clean, orthogonal paths between distant nodes.
-- When nodes are positioned closer than a defined threshold, we fall back to rendering a *Straight Edge* using logic adapted from the old Apollon implementation.
+- When nodes are positioned closer than a defined threshold, we fall back to rendering a Straight Edge using logic adapted from the old Apollon implementation.

 This hybrid method avoids the creation of awkward diagonal lines and improves the visual clarity of the diagrams.
 #figure(
-  image("../figures/DiagonalEdge.png", width: 90%),
+  image("../figures/DiagonalEdge.png", width: 50%),
   caption: [Diagonal Edge between two class nodes in Old Apollon version] )

-Another significant usability addition is the introduction of ghost edge previews.
-As users begin drawing an edge, the system displays a transparent preview of the potential connection.
-This helps users understand where the edge will connect before finalizing the action.

 We also increased the number of ports per node to allow finer control over where edges connect.
 This gives users more layout flexibility and helps avoid overlapping edges in dense diagrams.

 #figure(
-  image("../figures/OldEdgePort.png", width: 90%),
+  image("../figures/OldEdgePort.png", width: 50%),
   caption: [Edge handlers in Old Apollon version]
 )

 #figure(
-  image("../figures/NewEdgePort.png", width: 90%),
+  image("../figures/NewEdgePort.png", width: 50%),
   caption: [Edge handlers in New Apollon version which is increased] )

+Another significant usability addition is the introduction of ghost edge previews.
+As users begin drawing an edge, the system displays a transparent preview of the potential connection.
+This helps users understand where the edge will connect before finalizing the action as seen in @newEdgeCreationGhostEdge.

+#figure(
+  image("../figures/newEdgeCreationGhostEdge.png", width: 70%),
+  caption: [New Edge Creation with Ghost Edge Preview in New Apollon version] ) <newEdgeCreationGhostEdge>

 === Zustand State Management in Apollon Editor

-State management is handled using *Zustand* in the new Apollon Editor.
-The application maintains three distinct Zustand stores: `DiagramStore`, `MetadataStore`, and `PopoverStore`.
-Each store encapsulates a specific subset of the editor's state and provides manipulation functions (setters and updaters) accordingly.
+State management is handled using Zustand in the new Apollon Editor.
+The application maintains three distinct Zustand stores: DiagramStore, MetadataStore, and PopoverStore.
+Each store encapsulates a specific subset of the editor's state and exposes dedicated methods to update and manipulate that state.

 *The DiagramStore* is the primary store and manages the core structural and collaborative data of a diagram.
 It maintains the following state variables: